-Gambling addiction in South Florida not only effects the gambler itself, but their family, employer and community.
-As the gambler goes through different phases of their addiction, they tend to spend less and less time with their family and yet, use the family’s money on gambling.
-In a professional setting, those struggling with gambling addiction in South Florida, will misuse company time in order to gamble, has trouble concentrating and completing projects and sometimes engages in employee theft of embezzlement.
+Gambling addiction in South Florida not only affects the gambler itself but their family, employer, and community.
+As the gambler goes through different phases of their addiction, they tend to spend less and less time with their family.
+And yet, use the family’s money on gambling.
+In a professional setting, those struggling with a gambling addiction in South Florida will misuse company time in order to gamble, has trouble concentrating, and complete projects and sometimes engages in employee theft of embezzlement.
 In cases of severe desperation, the gambler may experience hopelessness, suicidal thoughts and attempts as well as trouble the law and marital problems.

-The estimated number of people who gamble socially and qualify for being diagnosed with a gambling addiction range from 2%-5%.
+The number of people who gamble socially and qualify for a gambling addiction diagnosis range from 2%-5%.
 Although this may not seem like a high number, in the United States alone, this percentage translates to affecting millions of people.

-Signs and symptoms of gambling addiction in South Florida are vast and include, but are not limited to, the following:
+Signs and symptoms of gambling addiction in South Florida are vast and include the following:

-– A return to gambling after a lose, in an effort to recoup
+– A return to gambling after a loss, in an effort to recoup

 – Gambling to try to escape problems, relieve sadness or anxiety